d4f/backbone-highway/README.md

 **Parameters**

- - name (String): The route name to execute.
+ - name (Mixed): The route name to execute or an object describing the route.
  - args (Mixed): Array of arguments, can also be a function's ```arguments``` object.
  - options (Object): Passed to the Backbone.Router navigate method.
 Defaults to ```{ "trigger": true, "replace": false }```